depado/quokka/README.md

 ## Keeping the template

-When downloading or cloning a template, `projectmpl` will create a temporary directory and delete it once the operation completes.
+When downloading or cloning a template, `quokka` will create a temporary directory and delete it once the operation completes.
 If you want to keep the template (to play with it, or simply to keep a copy), make sure you pass the `--keep` option.
 This option pairs well with the `--output` option which